nehaljwani/team.exiv2.org/book/IMaEA.md

 The Exiv2 command-line application provides support for both thumbnails and previews.  _**Caution:** I don't believe the preview/thumbnail code is of the same quality as the code relating to Exif, IPTC and XMP metadata_.

 Thumbnails are defined in the Exif Specification.
-They are stored in IFD1 of the Exif block with two tags JPEGInterchangeFormat and JPEGInterchangeFormatLength.
+They are stored in tiff/IFD1 of the Exif block with two tags JPEGInterchangeFormat and JPEGInterchangeFormatLength.
 The thumbnail is required to be a JPEG with no embedded metadata.
 The tag JPEGInterchangeFormat is the offset in the IFD to the JPEG.
 The tag JPEGInterchangeFormatLength is the number of bytes in the JPEG.

 There are very significant issues with this design.
 Firstly, in JPEG files the Exif block is restricted to 64k bytes.
 Secondly, it's not clear if this design can support multiple resolutions.
 When you convert JPEG to other formats with an application such as macOS Preview.app, the Exif Thumbnail is thrown away.
 I dislike the idea that there is anything meaningful about IFD1.
 An IFD is an array of tags and is either terminated or linked to a successor.
 I don't see any good reason to restrict the content of the first successor.
-Exiv2 use the group name Thumbname for tags in IFD1 and tvisitor uses Thumb.
+Exiv2 use the group name Thumbnail for tags in tiff/IFD1 and tvisitor uses Thumb.
 Here it is in action.

 ```bash
 STRUCTURE OF JPEG FILE (II): /Users/rmills/Stonehenge.jpg